coditory/quark-config/README.md

 ### Config expressions

-Config values can use som basic expressions:
+Config values can use some basic expressions:
 ```java
 // Config with references to other value
 Config.builder()